-Perform this test on the GFI circuit breaker each month and record the date.
+Perform this test on the GFCI circuit breaker each month and record the date.

-- 1. With handle A in "ON" position, press PUSH TO TEST button B. - 2.
-Handle A should move to TRIP position, indicating that GFCI breaker has opened the circuit. - 3.
-To restore power move handle A to "OFF" and then to "ON".
+- 1. With handle A in the "ON" position, press PUSH TO TEST button B. - 2.
+Handle A should move to the TRIP position, indicating that the GFCI breaker circuit is open. - 3.
+Move handle A to the "OFF" position and back to the "ON "position to restore power.